-We are a mineral exploration and development company headquartered in Toronto, Ontario, Canada, focused on the acquisition and exploration of uranium prospective properties, with a view to eventually developing the properties, if warranted.
-We acquire interests in uranium prospective properties and projects at various stages of maturity from grassroots to resource definition, through staking, acquisition from public or private holders, joint ventures and option agreements.
+We are a mineral exploration and development company headquartered in Toronto, Ontario, Canada, focused on the exploration of uranium prospective properties, with a view to eventually developing the properties, if warranted.
 As part of our value-maximization strategy, from time to time, we sell interests to third parties via strategic dispositions, including in exchange for equity interests in the purchasers.

 Our principal properties are currently located in Australia, where we have a uranium resource project and interests in exploration properties in Queensland and Western Australia.
 Our uranium resources are located at our Georgetown (Maureen) Project, which is wholly-owned by us and is discussed below under "Mineral Projects".
-We sold our Ben Lomond uranium property to CUR in September 2022 (discussed earlier in the section entitled "General Development of the Business - Three Year History")